Can You Cover a Popped Pimple With Makeup? A Dermatologist Weighs In

 Now that your popped pimple is protected with a layer of spot treatment, it’s time to move on to concealer.
-Dr. Dendy Engelman suggests using a concealer that comes in a squeezable tube or dropper rather than one in a pot or stick to help keep unwanted bacteria at bay.
+Dr. Engelman suggests using a concealer that comes in a squeezable tube or dropper rather than one in a pot or stick to help keep unwanted bacteria at bay.
 Because our fingers make a great home for germs, she recommends applying your concealer of choice with a brush or the applicator it’s packaged with.
+One of our favorites for covering up blemishes is the IT Cosmetics Bye Bye Breakout Concealer.
 When applying concealer, Dr. Engelman suggests using a dabbing motion to add thin layers of product to the blemish and being as gentle as possible.

 Leave It Be

 After spot-treating and concealing your blemish, the best thing you can do is to leave it alone.
 Keeping your hands off your face can aid the healing process and reduce the likelihood of long-term scarring.